Phoenixx19/JumpKingRPC/README.md

 2. Install the mod using the installer.
 3. Profit.

 ### Uninstalling (only v2.0.0 or above)
-If you installed v2.0.0 or above and you are willing to update, please uninstall first before reinstalling.
+If you installed v2.0.0 or above and you are willing to update, please uninstall first before reinstalling. <br>
 To uninstall you can use:
 - The same installer you used to install
 - Remove the program from the Control Panel and the old Jump King executable file will be back